jegazhu/sql_repo_experiments/README.md

 This repository contains the solution for the 8 case studies in [#8WeekSQLChallenge!](https://8weeksqlchallenge.com/)

+Developing my data analytics, data visualization, and machine learning skills through:

+practical hands-on experience,
+creating a portfolio

+that will highlight my technical abilities and wow potential employers and recruiters, I'm eager to learn, but the variety of online tutorials, courses, and other resources makes me feel disoriented.
+In order to avoid wasting time learning the wrong things, I want to know which languages and technologies I should concentrate on.

+On my path to becoming a superb data professional who can have a significant impact on the world, I need direction.

 Thanks @DataWithDanny for the excellent SQL case studies!

 * Case Study #1: [Danny's Diner](https://github.com/jegazhu/sql_repo_experiments/blob/main/Danny's%20Diner.sql)